A couple weeks ago, we asked how COVID-19 was affecting your practice . . .

 The pandemic poses many new relational challenges – especially for clients who already struggled to connect with others.

-If your clients are feeling lonely as they practice social-distancing, you can get some creative strategies for fending off loneliness and keeping relationships strong right here.
+If your clients are feeling lonely as they practice social-distancing, here are some creative strategies for fending off loneliness and keeping relationships strong.
 Next, we asked:

 For practitioners, some of the biggest concerns were How to be effective via tele-health (27%) and the Health of self and loved ones (25%).